 Obesity and insulin resistance underlie cardiovascular disease so losing weight and reversing insulin resistance can reduce the risk of cardiovascular disease.

 Blueberries showed the strongest association above other berries for reducing the risk of developing type 2 diabetes and cardiovascular disease.

-Be sure to add blueberries to the top of your high antioxidant fruit list to eat daily or at least weekly!
+Be sure to add blueberries to the top of your list of fruits highest in antioxidants.
+Be sure to eat blueberries for weight loss daily or at least weekly!

 Manganese is the cofactor for the Mn-SOD gene which is one of the body’s internal antioxidant enzymes responsible for converting the cell-damaging superoxide radical into less damaging hydrogen peroxide.